-Step 1: Certification to the School of Education
+Certification to the School of Education

-Students may be certified into the School of Education either as Direct Admit Scholar or by meeting certification requirements while in University Division (UD).
+Students may be certified into the School of Education either as Direct Admit Scholar or by meeting certification requirements while in University Division (UD) or other academic units on campus.

 Direct Admit Scholars

 A limited number of highly qualified incoming freshmen will be invited to apply for the School of Education Direct Admit Scholars program.
 Direct Admit Scholars receive the following opportunities: